jonasschmedtmann/advanced-css-course/notes/css-attributes.md

 - animation-timing-function: how the animation accelerates or decelerates over time. used for customizing the feel of animations
 - animation-delay: how long before the animation should begin
 - animation-iteration-count: how many times the animation should repeat before stopping
+- animation-fill-mode: allows initial keyframe styling to be applied the element while the animation is delated.

 # Font Attributes